mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Gerrit Beine, August 2004

 Changelog:
+Okt 2009
+	- mb_convert_encoding converted strings even if they were using the same charsets.
+This caused the necessary problems since somehow certain chars seemed to be replaced with empty spaces.
+	- EmailReporting will now try to retrieve the charset from the email content type if it is present, as this works better then the auto detect of mbstring functions for conversion.
+As a fallback it will still try the auto detect if the charset is missing.
 Sep 2009
 	- Incase the email address is not encapsulated with the proper chars EmailReporting will consider the whole string the email address (Note ~22839)
 	- Problems with locating pear.php have been corrected and pear5.php is now also present in the package